-Meursault is judged to be pathetic, dark, and frozen by society; however, he couldn’t care less.
+Meursault is judged to be pathetic, dark, and frozen by society.
+And he couldn’t care less.

 Meursault is content.

 For a while, things proceed improbably well after Maman’s funeral.
-Meursault gets to frolic with Marie on weekends, and spends time wining and dining with Raymond in the evenings.
+Meursault gets to "frolic" (bow chicka bow bow) with Marie on weekends, and spends time wining and dining with Raymond in the evenings.
 Eventually, the three go away to Raymond’s friend’s beach house for a weekend of fun.
 Meursault is happy, which in itself counts as recession from the dark power.

 Meursault kills the Arab in cold blood, gets tossed into jail, and awaits his trial for a year or so.

-He literally gets imprisoned!
-It’s the greatest stage three Booker ever.
+He literally gets imprisoned.
+It’s the most perfect Booker stage three ever.

 Meursault has been in prison for a year and is found guilty of murder.

-Days before his execution, Meursault awakens to the realization that he can accept death without despair.
+Only a few days before his execution, Meursault awakes to the realization that he can accept death without despair.